 A basic principle of church services is that they should be both reverent and orderly.
-The apostle Paul specifically attacked the bedlam caused by speaking in tongues out of order in the first century Corinthian church (1Corinthians 14:23, 26 - 33).
+The apostle Paul specifically attacked the bedlam caused by speaking in tongues out of order in the first century fellowship in Corinth (1Corinthians 14:23, 26 - 33).
 In my opinion, services should not be used for political purposes, for attacking a denomination's policies and so on.
 This is because they should mainly focus on teaching spiritual truths that transcend current conditions.

 4. Their idols are silver and gold, the work of men's hands.
 5. They have mouths, but they do not speak; they have eyes, but they do not see; 6.
 They have ears, but they do not hear; they have noses, but they do not smell; 7.
 They have hands, but they do not handle; they have feet, but they do not walk; they do not make a sound through their throat.
 8. The ones who make them are like them, and so is everyone who trusts in them (Psalm 115:2 - 8, HBFV)